ASKnetCommunity/LEAD/_profiles/Mathew-Lubari.md

     * Winner of the EU: Africa the Journey Job security and financial services category award "}
   - {name: Organizational Development, number: 4, qualification: "I have over 3 years experience in the following areas: \n \n
 * Project management:  \n
-      * Plan, Develop, manage project budget and allocation of resources, \n
+  Plan, Develop, manage project budget and allocation of resources, \n <br />
-      * Identifying and managing potential risks and liabilities of multiple projects, \n
+  Identifying and managing potential risks and liabilities of multiple projects, \n <br />
-      * Assisting in the definition of project scope and goals \n
+  Assisting in the definition of project scope and goals \n <br />
-      * Performing quality control on the project throughout development to maintain the standards expected \n
+  Performing quality control on the project throughout development to maintain the standards expected \n <br />
-      * Adjusting schedules and targets on the project as needed \n
+  Adjusting schedules and targets on the project as needed \n <br />
-      * Motivating staff involved in the project to complete tasks on time \n
+  Motivating staff involved in the project to complete tasks on time \n <br />
-      * Write and report project activities \n
+  Write and report project activities \n
 * Team work: effectively lead and manage team members \n
 * Organizing meetings: Able to efficiently and effectively plan, organize and conduct meetings. \n
 * Trainings: Able to develop content and Conduct trainings \n
 * Financial literacy: Ability to develop, prepare, control, manage and report. \n
 * Monitoring and evaluation: I have the ability to Monitor, Conduct project review and report on project implementation. \n
 * Entrepreneurship: able to create and implement, manage business ideas \n "}
 ---